paritybit-ai/XFL/docs/en/source/tutorial/usage.md

 ```

 In each subdirectory, an executable script for demonstration is provided.
-For example, the following commands start the vertical logistic regression (two parties)
+For example, the following commands run the vertical logistic regression (two parties)
 ```
-cd ./demo/vertical/logistic_regression/2party
+cd demo/vertical/logistic_regression/2party

 sh run.sh
 ```

-* The read and write permissions to the `\opt` directory is required when running with the default configuration.
-Thus, if the permission cannot be obtained, one should modify the configuration under the corresponding subdirectory.
+* The read and write permissions to the `\opt` directory are required when running with the default configuration.
+If the permission cannot be obtained, one should modify the configuration under the corresponding subdirectory.
-* After running the task, a `JOB_ID` will be automatically assigned.
+* A `JOB_ID` will be automatically assigned to the task after it is running.
 According to this `JOB_ID`, the output and log files of the task can be obtained.
-* After all tasks are executed, the log `INFO: All Stage Successful.` is printed to indicate that all tasks were executed successfully.
+* After tasks are executed, the log `INFO: All Stage Successful.` will be printed, indicating that all tasks were executed successfully.

 A successfully executed *vertical logistic regression (two parties)* produces the following files:
 ```